ShivanshPratap/MS-Intern/README.md

 # MS by Shivansh Pratap

-Here I created a Healthy Food related web apps named as Salads that helps the customer to find good products in cheap rates
+Here I created a Healthy Food related web app named as Salads that helps the customer to find good Salads at cheap rates and adopt a good healthy lifestyle and created a wide variety of menus so people can share their thought and ideas by making blogs that can be ready by customers.
+Customers can also Subscribe to get email updates of our latest news or blogs.

 # My website link: